5 Reasons You Need Real-Time Event-Driven Applications

-Businesses spanning every industry are undergoing tremendous disruption and change as the need for faster, more accurate, and cheaper application development tools increases exponentially.
+Businesses spanning every industry are undergoing tremendous disruption and change as the need for faster, more accurate, and more intelligent application development tools increases exponentially.
 The digital age has brought with it significant opportunities but putting systems in place that make the most of these opportunities is easier said than done.

 When you request a ride on the app, a flurry of events instantly spring into action: your location is determined, the system looks for nearby drivers, drivers are alerted and sent a notification, the driver is routed to your location, and finally the best route is determined, and you are taken to your destination.